Morpho Risk Assessment: What Happens to $45M of WETH/USDC Debt if ETH Drops 20%?

 | 50% | 43 | $16,450,000 | ~4,633 WETH |

-Data: Morpho Blue GraphQL API, borrower snapshot January 27, 2026.
+Source: Morpho Blue GraphQL API borrower snapshot, January 27, 2026.

-| WETH Sold | Approx. USD Value | Verified Price Impact | Assessment |
+| WETH Sold | Approx. USD Value | Quoted Price Impact | Assessment |

 |---|---|---|---|

-| 500 | ~$960k | ~0.00% | Safe |
+| 500 | ~$960k | ~0.00% | Low observed impact |

-| 2,500 | ~$4.8M | ~0.19% | Safe |
+| 2,500 | ~$4.8M | ~0.19% | Low observed impact |

-| 5,000 | ~$9.6M | ~1.19% | Strain |
+| 5,000 | ~$9.6M | ~1.19% | Material impact |

-| 12,500 | ~$24M | ~4.82% | Critical |
+| 12,500 | ~$24M | ~4.82% | Severe impact |

-Source: DefiLlama Swap (aggregator), Base network, February 6, 2026.
-Routed via 1inch/CowSwap.
+Source: DefiLlama Swap quote simulation on Base, February 6, 2026.

-| Phase | Trigger | WETH to Sell | Verified Slippage | Cumulative Drop |
+| Phase | Trigger | WETH to Sell | Observed or Modeled Slippage | Cumulative ETH Drop |

 |---|---|---|---|---|

-| Initial Crash | External event | 0 | -17% | -17.0% |
+| Initial shock | External ETH sell-off | 0 | Market move | -17.0% |

-| Wave 1-3 | HF < 1.0 | ~639 WETH | < 0.1% | -17.1% |
+| Early liquidations | Health factor below 1.0 | ~639 WETH | <0.1% quoted impact | ~-17.1% |

-| Wave 4 | Deep cascade | ~2,074 WETH | ~0.19% | -17.2% |
+| 20% stress zone | More accounts cross LLTV | ~2,074 WETH | ~0.19% quote reference | ~-17.2% |

-Source: DefiLlama Aggregator simulation, February 2026.
+Source: borrower snapshot plus DefiLlama Swap quote simulation, February 2026.

 | Time (UTC) | Dune Price | Graph Price | Time Diff | Deviation |